Skip to content

 1. Open Claude Yard

-Click Claude again to open another session in a new tab.
-Each tab is an independent Claude Code instance with its own working directory and context.
+Click + again to open another session.
+Each tab is an independent agent instance with its own working directory and context.
+You can mix Claude Code and Codex sessions in the same workspace.

 Drag tabs to rearrange them, or drag a tab to the edge of the window to split the view.